TailuruGanesh/my_first_repository/README.md

 ### Clone

+	`git clone` is used to clone a remote repository

 ### Initialization:
 `git init` is used to Initialize an empty Git repository in current directory.
 - It'll create a directory called `.git` in my current directory.